lanzhouBWH/Fiber-Microstructure-Quantile-FMQ-Regression/README.md

 ```
 Input/
 ├── FiberTracts/         # Folder with VTP tractography files (*.vtp)
-└── subject_data.csv     # Metadata file used in regression
+└── Covariates.csv     # Metadata file used in regression
 ```

 You can use the sample `Input/` provided in this repository.